binkley/modern-java-practices/README.md

 * OpenJDK
   * Discuss [AdoptOpenJDK](https://adoptopenjdk.net/)
+  * Avoid Java 8, it is no longer supported
+  * Java 11 is "old" but supported
+  * Java 15 is the current supported version
 * Discuss each "versions" update plugin
 * Team agreement on releases only, or non-release dependencies